 Not only does the Primus’ Open Firepit grill up those dogs good, it’ll also make you feel like you’re sitting around a campfire.
 This 13-pound foldable steel wood-burning firepit comes with a cooking grate that holds up to 10 medium-sized burgers.
 But it’s more than a meat-searer: remove the cooking grate, and you can toast as many marshmallows on sticks as your crew can manage.
 An integrated ash pan keeps embers from igniting trash on the ground and means your grill won’t leave a smudge once you’ve loaded everything back in the truck.

-The cast iron Q1200 packs the guts of a full sized gas grill in a transportable tabletop package.
+The cast iron Q1200 packs the guts of a full-sized gas grill in a portable tabletop package.
 Light the Q1200 with a built-in battery-operated igniter and its 8500 BTU burner throws even heat across the medium sized grilling surface.
 An on-lid thermometer displays temperature, while two handy side tables hold a tray of grillables, flipper, tongs, and hydration for the chef.
 The 30-pound Q1200 runs off disposable LP cylinders but if you’re setting up for multiple days of grilling spring for a $20 adapter that will let you use a standard propane tank.

 Camp Chef Tailgater Combo

 The Tailgater Combo provides every imaginable cooking surface in a foldable, modular package.
-It features two cast aluminum burners that throw out an impressive 30,000BTU.
+The portable grill features two cast aluminum burners that throw out an impressive 30,000BTU.
 Despite that power, the heat is easy to regulate.
 Place the cast-iron griddle on top of a burner, and you can make eggs and bacon for an entire team; place the BBQ box on a burner, and you’ve turned this camp stove on steroids into a steak-searing machine that converts flame into infrared heat.
 For packing and storage, the 36-pound stove’s legs collapse faster than the Falcons’ Super Bowl dreams.

 Okay, admittedly the Biolite Basecamp is a little more woods than parking lot, but it’ll get the job done ⏤ and save space to boot.
-The Biolite actually takes the heat from burning wood and converts it to electricity.
+The Biolite portable grill actually takes the heat from burning wood and converts it to electricity.
 That electricity powers a fan to further fuel wood combustion and help you cook up to eight burgers at a time.
 (It also charges a 5W lithium ion battery that can juice your cell phone or tablet and powers a gooseneck LED light to illuminate nighttime food prep.)
 A flick of a switch turns the grilling flame into a burner flame suitable for boiling or egg-cooking and it does all this without fossil fuels.
 Foldable legs keep the unit off the ground, and an ash tray prevents the Basecamp from leaving a charred spot behind.